1 / 10

-The Up was the main act in a trio that included the SEAT Mii and Skoda Citigo.
+The Volkswagen Up is one of the best city cars going and was the main act in a trio of cars that included the SEAT Mii and Skoda Citigo.
 Much like the Toyota Aygo, Peugeot 108 and Citroen C1 siblings, the Volkswagen Group trio shared a body structure, almost all the mechanicals and the basic layout of the interior, with only some engine choices, specification and visual elements to distinguish them.
 As is usually the way, the Volkswagen was the smartest of the three, and you paid a premium for it too.

-Things changed in 2020 however, as the Mii and Citigo went all-electric, ditching the petrol options altogether.
+Things changed in 2020 however, as the Mii and Citigo went all-electric with the Mii Electric and Citigo-e iV, ditching the petrol options altogether.
 The Up still gives you the choice of petrol or electric, but there’s now only one petrol option for the regular Up alongside the almost twice as powerful Up GTI.

 Much of what made the Up so good back in 2012 remains today.
 From the outside the design tells its own story.
 A squared-off box with the purpose of maximising interior space, with tiny overhangs front and rear, a short bonnet and a near-vertical tailgate to boost the boot space as well as making it easy to judge the car’s extremities when reversing.
 Despite its age, the Up still looks smart.
 It received a mild facelift for 2020 with different badges and smarter bumpers, but it’s the same shape and it still cuts it.